rahulvenugopal/haveyoumetrahul/content/research/Hiring/index.en.md

 mental and physical health is important.
 Burnout is not a badge of honor.
 If you are struggling, please tell me.
 I want you to be productive and healthy.
-Number of hours warming the lab chair is not a metric of good science (many believe and practise such arcane cult)
+Number of hours warming the lab chair is not a metric of good science (many believe and practise such arcane cult).
+Having said that, do not take things for granted.

 ### My expectations